josephlarrivy/springboard-capstone-1-Marvel-Comics/README.md

 Thank you for visiting this repo.

+You can visit this site live here: https://springboard-capstone-marvel.herokuapp.com/home

-To get the project up and running, use the following steps:
+To get the project up and running on your own, use the following steps:

 1. Navigate to https://developer.marvel.com/ and register an account.